 Workers Who Don’t Commute Are Less Stressed

-In a way, it is unfortunate that it took a pandemic and shift to remote work on a massive scale to cause workers to discover the benefits of not commuting.
+In a way, it is unfortunate that it took a pandemic and a shift to remote work on a massive scale to cause workers to discover the benefits of not commuting.
 After all, those who commute are much more likely to report being stressed.
 This is especially true for those who commute via car.
 Oddly enough, the unpredictability of traffic can be tied to massive spikes in stress levels when compared to the relative predictability of commuting by public transit.

 On the opposite end of the spectrum, those who work remotely and don’t commute at all report higher satisfaction and less stress.